ROMANOV: Russian-Originated Media Archetypes & Narratives in Occidental Videogames

 Introduction to the ROMANOV Archive: Exploring Russian Representations in Video Games from a Cultural Perspective

-Throughout media, Russians have long been a source of fascination, mystery, and, sometimes, caricature.
+All across media, Russians have long been a source of fascination, mystery, and, sometimes, caricature.
 From the Cold War era onward, Hollywood and other entertainment industries developed a knack for portraying Russia in specific, often exaggerated ways.
-Video games are no exception.
-As I dive into these depictions, my goal is not to defend or criticize Russia’s real-world actions but rather to explore the cultural fabric that shapes these portrayals with facts and carefully-researched sources.
+Videogames are no exception.
+As we dive into these depictions, the goal is not to defend or criticize Russia’s real-world actions but rather to explore the cultural fabric that shapes these portrayals with facts and carefully-researched sources.

 One popular all-encompassing stereotype—what Russians themselves call клюква or “cranberry”—represents an idealized, sometimes laughable, version of Russia, complete with snowy landscapes, fierce bears, heavy accents and stoic, vodka-loving characters, who are almost invariably guaranteed to be street thugs, terrorists and spies, ruthless gangsters, totalitarian communists, idealistic revolutionaries, corrupt government officials, religious fanatics, billionaire oligarchs, disillusioned or mad scientists, decadent prostitutes or lethal femme fatales.
 These stereotypes are a staple in movies and video games, painting an image that can be more folklore than fact, but, like all stereotypes, always created with a shred of truth.
 Through my analysis, I’ll look at how this idea persists in video games, examining the broader impact and underlying themes that shape these portrayals.